How to use a rice cooker to cook every type of rice

 - Cook time: 15 minutes

-- Directions: Follow steps outlined above.
+- Directions: Follow the directions for white rice outlined above.

 Sushi rice

-Surprise, surprise, this short-grain sticky rice is perfect for sushi, as it easily clings to the surface during rolling.
+Surprise, surprise, this short-grain, vinegary white rice is for making sushi, as it easily clings to the rolling mat during rolling.
 In Japan, it’s known as Japanese rice, and fun fact—it’s also used to make sake!
 (But please don’t do that in your rice cooker.)

 - Ratio: 1 cup water to 1 cup rice